JadeVln/Multi-tasking/README.md

 # Multi-tasking Experiment

 This repository contains the code necessary to perform a multitasking experiment, as described in the Experiment 1 of the paper 'Are women better than men at multi-tasking?' by Stoet et al. (2013).
 The experiment aims to investigate the difference of performance at multi-tasking between men and women.
-The hypothesis, or at least the common belief is that women are better than men at multi-tasking.
+The hypothesis, or at least the common belief, is that women are better than men at multi-tasking.

 ## Files

 The repository includes :
 - 4 PGN files for the stimuli used in the experiment :  *losange_2.png, losange_3.png, square_2.png, square_3.png*
 - 1 PNG file for the stimulus-response mapping :  *reminder.png*
 - 1 PDF file for the paper Stoet et al. (2013) 'Are women better than men at multi-tasking':  *paper.pdf*
 - 1 PYTHON file for the code of the experiment of multi-tasking :  *Final_Project_W_better_than_M.py*

+In order to run the experiment, the package *Expyriment* need to be installed.
+Then, the python file can be run in any terminal thanks to these commands :

+cd Multi-tasking
+python Final_Project_W_better_than_M.py

 ## Procedure